 4. Solutions to Balance of Payment Probem

 Any disequilibrium in the balance of payments would be automatically corrected by a change in the exchange rate.
-For example, if a country suffers from a deficit in the balance of payments then, other things being equal, the country’s currency should depreciate.5.
-Promotes International Trade:
+For example, if a country suffers from a deficit in the balance of payments then, other things being equal, the country’s currency should depreciate.This would make the country’s exports cheaper, thus increasing demand, while at the same time making imports expensive and decreasing demand.
+The balance of payments equilibrium would therefore be restored.
+On the contrary, a balance of payments surplus would be automatically eliminated through a change in the exchange rate.

+5. Promotes International Trade:

 The system of flexible exchange rates does not permit exchange control and promotes free trade.
 Restrictions on international trade are removed and there is free movement of capital and money between countries.